 Photogene for iPad Tutorial

-In version 2 of Photogene for iPad we implemented our own photos browser (which is the first thing you’ll see when launching Photogene for the first time).
-The photos browser allows us to provide a much improved workflow of photo editing and many new features.
+Photogene introduces its own custom photo browser, this is the first thing you’ll see when launching Photogene for the first time.
+The photo browser allows us to provide a much improved workflow of photo editing and many great features.

-- View photos thumbnails at their original aspect ratio when browsing a certain album.
-You can also change the thumbnail size (small, medium or large sizes are available) using the view size button: .
+- View photo thumbnails at their original aspect ratio when browsing a certain album.
+You can also change the thumbnail size (small, medium or large sizes are available) using the view size button:

 - Tap a photo to start editing it, long tap a photo to bring up a menu where you can view its metadata (if such information is available), export this photo, or give it a name.

 - Batch export: save or upload multiple photos with all your edits included.
 When inside an album, tap the “Select\Collage” button located on the top toolbar, then tap on the photos you wish to export and a icon will appear, which means it was added to the list of photos to be exported (tap a photo again to remove it from the list), when you’re done – tap the “Export” button and choose your desired export target.
-When the export is done you can immediately export the same photos to another export target or tap the blue “Cancel” button to finish with the batch export.
+When the export is done you can immediately export the same photos to another export target or tap the blue “Done” button to exit the batch selection mode.
 While export is being executed, you can close Photogene and let it continue to run in the background – you will be notified when the export is complete.

 - Select all: to select all photos inside a certain album, long-tap the “Select\Collage” button.